The first-in-human trial of MDX-124 in patients with advanced cancer

 Background and study aims

-The aim of this study is to find an effective dose of the study drug (MDX-124) for future studies.
+This study aims to find an effective dose of the study drug (MDX-124) for future studies.
 The research will look at how safe and well the body copes with the drug before any severe side effects appear (tolerability) and examine how this drug may work with existing forms of treatment available.

 The study drug is a molecule involved within the immune system that can specifically bind to a target and activate an immune response (antibody).
 These antibodies are based on human antibodies (humanised) and have been changed to specifically target a protein called annexin-A1 (ANXA1).
 All antibodies used will be exactly the same (monoclonal).
 These are referred to as humanised monoclonal antibodies.
 The study drug binds to a protein produced by humans and animals called ANXA1.